-ABU ALI obtained a religious blessing from Coconspirator #3 to assassinate President Bush. - 11.
-Between in or around September 2002 and on or about June 9, 2003, Coconspirator #2 introduced defendant ABU ALI in Saudi Arabia to Coconspirator #4.
-ABU ALI knew and understood that Coconspirator #2 and Coconspirator #4 were associated with al-Qaeda.

-- 12. Between in or around September 2002 and on or about June 9, 2003, ABU ALI met clandestinely with Coconspirator #4 in Saudi Arabia on several occasions. - 13.
+- 14. Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI discussed with Coconspirator #2 and Coconspirator #4 plans to assassinate President of the United States George W. Bush.
+The tactics discussed for conducting the assassination included (1) an operation in which multiple snipers would shoot the President; and (2) a suicide bombing operation.
+Defendant ABU ALI agreed to carry out the assassination of the President. - 15.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI discussed plans for assassinating President Bush with Coconspirator #3, and obtained a religious blessing from Coconspirator #3 to assassinate President Bush. - 16.
 Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI decided to go to Afghanistan for violent jihad against American military personnel there.

-He applied for a visa to travel to Iran as a means to enter Afghanistan, but his application was denied. - 14.
-Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI offered himself to persons in Saudi Arabia associated with al-Qaeda as an individual committed to furthering the objectives of al-Qaeda. - 15.
-Between in or around September 2002 and on or about June 9, 2003, in Saudi Arabia, defendant ABU ALI moved in with Coconspirator #5, Coconspirator #6, Coconspirator #7, Coconspirator #8, Coconspirator #9, and Coconspirator #10.
-ABU ALI knew and understood that these individuals were associated with al-Qaeda. - 16.
-Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI received lodging at multiple locations in Saudi Arabia from persons associated with al-Qaeda. - 17.
-Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, for the purposes of providing material support to al-Qaeda, received from Coconspirator #4, an individual associated with al-Qaeda, 5,000 Saudi riyals to purchase a laptop computer, 1,000 Saudi riyals to purchase a cellular telephone, and 750 Saudi riyals to purchase books.
+He applied for a visa to travel to Iran as a means to enter Afghanistan, but his application was denied. - 17.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI offered himself to persons in Saudi Arabia associated with al-Qaeda as an individual committed to furthering the objectives of al-Qaeda. - 18.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI went to safehouse locations in the Medina area used by members of an al-Qaeda cell. - 19.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI received lodging at locations in the Medina area from persons whom he knew and understood to be associated with al-Qaeda.

-- 18. Between in or around September 2002 and on or about June 9, 2003, for the purposes of providing material support and resources to al-Qaeda, defendant ABU ALI used the money that Coconspirator #4 had given him to purchase a laptop computer and a cellular telephone, - 19.
-Between in or around September 2002 and on or about June 9, 2003, Coconspirator #4 discussed with defendant ABU ALI the manner and means by which ABU ALI could provide material support and resources to al-Qaeda, including conducting a terrorist operation and establishing an al-Qaeda cell in the United States. - 20.
-Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI provided himself to individuals in Saudi Arabia associated with al-Qaeda for the purpose of receiving training to conduct activities in furtherance of al-Qaeda's operational and strategic objectives. - 21.
-Between in or around September 2002 and on or about June 9, 2003, for the purposes of providing material support and resources to al-Qaeda, defendant ABU ALI received training in Saudi Arabia from Coconspirator #4 and Coconspirator #2 in weapons (including hand grenades) and explosives.
-ABU ALI also received training in document forgery from Coconspirator #11, whom he knew and understood was associated with al-Oaeda.
+- 20. Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, for the purposes of providing material support to al-Qaeda, received from Coconspirator #4, an individual whom he knew to be associated with al-Qaeda, 5,000 Saudi riyals to purchase a laptop computer, 1,000 Saudi riyals to purchase a cellular telephone, and 750 Saudi riyals to purchase books. - 21.
+On or about April 2, 2003, for the purposes of providing material support and resources to al-Qaeda, defendant ABU ALI purchased a Hewlett Packard laptop computer in Medina, Saudi Arabia, with the money that Coconspirator #4 had given him. - 22.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI purchased a cellular telephone with the money that Coconspirator #4 had given him. - 23.
+Between in or around September 2002 and on or about June 9, 2003, Coconspirator #4 discussed with defendant ABU ALI the manner and means by which ABU ALI could provide material support and resources to al-Qaeda, including establishing an al-Qaeda cell in the United States and conducting a terrorist operation there. - 24.
+Between in or around September 2002 and on or about June 9, 2003, Coconspirator #4 told defendant ABU ALI that he would send operatives to help ABU ALI carry out terrorist operations inside the United States. - 25.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI, for the purposes of providing material support and resources to al-Qaeda, proposed to Coconspirator #4 that members of an al-Qaeda cell in Saudi Arabia be infiltrated into the United States from Mexico, then link up with the defendant in the United States.